-Gemma Collins is to open up about her mental health as she fronts a new documentary for Channel 4.
+Gemma Collins opens up about her mental health as she fronts a new documentary for Channel 4.

 The new one-off film will see Gemma explore Britain's self harm crisis, revealing her own painful experience.

-Provisionally titled Gemma Collins Self Harm & Me), the documentary will investigate what is behind the shocking rise in cases of self harm in the UK.
+Titled Gemma Collins: Self Harm & Me, the documentary will investigate what is behind the shocking rise in cases of self harm in the UK.

 Channel 4 share: "In the last 10 years reported cases of self-harm have risen by 70% (British Medical Journal 2017), with more than a third of 16-25 year-olds in Britain reporting having self-harmed at some point in their lives (Survey commissioned by Self-Harm UK, The Mix and Young Minds).